bocadilloproject/docker-example/README.md

 ## Install

-You just need to have [Docker] installed on your machine. :spouting-whale:
+You just need to have [Docker] installed on your machine. :whale:

 ## Usage